lipiventura/PFL-FEUP/README.md

 ![image](https://user-images.githubusercontent.com/39671616/148706111-d2d41cf4-3c49-40b2-8284-b4646ba09c68.png)

 ### How to Move
-To choose your move, you simply have to follow the instructions printed on the console.
+Against Computer:To choose your move, you simply have to follow the instructions printed on the console.
 The console will print a message asking for you to choose the Row and Column where you want to play.
 After the marterRule is verified, the program calls the predicate move(GameState, Move, NewGameState, Player).
 This function calls changeBoard/5 to register your move in the board.

 ![move](https://user-images.githubusercontent.com/39671616/150687484-af19398e-b15e-45e4-b497-7580a23bf0e4.PNG)

+Against Player:

 ### End of Game